-include national organizations that a) speak on behalf of key public health officials and organizations; b) have constituents who perform public health functions at the state and/or local levels; and c) have a history of successful capacity-building activities with demonstrable outcomes, existing communication platforms with a national reach, and expertise and resources relevant to HRSA's mission.
+Many health care payment and finance decisions occur at the state and local levels but are affected by decisions made at the national level.
+An organization that has expertise and experience at both the national and state levels will be more likely to succeed when working in alignment with key state health policymakers.
+Highly qualified applicants include national organizations that a) speak on behalf of key health care payment and financing officials and organizations; b) have constituents who perform health care payment and financing functions at the state and/or local levels; and c) have a history of successful capacity-building activities with demonstrable outcomes, existing communication platforms with a national reach, and expertise and resources relevant to HRSA's mission.
 HRSA's mission is, "To improve health outcomes and address health disparities through access to quality services, a skilled health workforce, and innovative, high-value programs."